iFR-OFC/casos-coding-guidelines/MATLAB-Coding-Guidelines.md

 ## Best Practices

-Best Practices are simply recommendations for writing better MATLAB code.
+Best Practices are less strict than Rules.
 The information provided for a Best Practice is similar to that provided for a Rule.
 Below is an example Best Practice from the Guidelines.

 There are some Best Practices that can (optionally) be detected as Rules by enabling a check in the Code Analyzer.
 Most of those checks are disabled by default.
 Information on optional detection, when available, is shown in the **Detection** field of the information for a Best Practice.